payamparvizi/payamparvizi.github.io/index.md

     <div class="research-description">
         <h3>Development of a High-Precision Hybrid Robotic Deburring System</h3>
         <p>
-        This thesis presents a learning-from-demonstration approach for robotic deburring of workpieces with unknown shapes.
+        This work presents a learning-from-demonstration approach for robotic deburring of workpieces with unknown shapes.
 Task-relevant motions of a human expert were recorded using a 6-DOF haptic device and encoded using augmented
         <b>Dynamic Movement Primitives (DMPs)</b> to generate adaptable deburring trajectories.